ascendc_assert

 [ASSERT] /home/.../add_custom.cpp:44: Assertion `assertFlag != 10' The assertFlag value is 10.

-• The following is an example of disabling the ASCENDC_DUMP function in the custom operator project and kernel direct debugging project.
+• Appendix: Examples of disabling ASCENDC_DUMP in custom operator projects and kernel launch projects

 • Custom operator project